The Republic Bank Building and Spain’s “Casa de Los Picos”

 Did a 15th-century building in Spain inspire one of Dallas’ most distinctive and recognizable skyscrapers?

-While reading about the construction of the Republic Bank Building, I came across the great, GREAT photo above.
-It was from an ad placed in an issue of The Dallas Morning News on December 1, 1954 in which an entire big, splashy section was devoted to the grand opening of the just-completed big, splashy Republic Bank Building.
+While reading about the construction of the Republic Bank Building, I came across the great, GREAT photo above which was part of an ad which ran about the time of the grand opening of the just-completed big, splashy Republic Bank Building in December, 1954.
 The ad this photo appeared in was for the Flour City Ornamental Iron Co. in Minnesota — the company that manufactured the thousands of pressed and embossed aluminum panels that covered the building’s exterior.
 These star-embossed panels — along with the distinctive and forever-cool “rocket” on the top of the building — gave the Dallas skyline a new super-modern look and an instantly recognizable landmark.

 But back to that photo.
 It’s pretty cool.
 I had never really thought about those panels, but now I know that these iconic architectural adornments were manufactured in Minneapolis (…”New York CITY?!”) at the Flour City Ornamental Iron Co.
 Almost four thousand of these aluminum panels, a mere 1/8th of an inch thick (!), along with three thousand windows (which were reversible, so that the exterior sides could be washed from inside the building) were made in Flour City’s Minneapolis factory and transported to Dallas.
 From the ad: